The researchers explained that the Antarctic ice sheet is much less likely to become

 This is faster than the average rate of sea level rise over the past 120 years, and in vulnerable coastal locations will dramatically increase the number of extreme floods.

-Amazon forests emitted more carbon in 2010s than they absorbed
+The Amazon forest in the 2010s emitted more carbon than it absorbed

 Scientists added that global warming by 3degrees Celsius can lead to a catastrophic rise in sea level as a result of the melting of Antarctica.
 On average 0.5 cm per year worldwide after 2060.